Field Study Minor

 Enrolment limit: 20 students

-Fees: In addition to the regular McGill fees, students will be required to pay the additional costs associated with delivering the courses in the field.
-These costs include accommodation and most food, as well as other field costs; they do not include airfare.
-Fee details for the upcoming semester are available at mcgill.ca/bfss/cost.
+In addition to the regular McGill fees, students will need to cover additional costs associated with field courses, including accommodation, most meals, and other field-related expenses.
+Note that airfare is not included.
+Fee details for the upcoming semester are available at mcgill.ca/bfss/cost

 Barbados Interdisciplinary Tropical Studies Field Semester